Goon in Scrabble and Meaning

 goon (third-person singular simple present goons, present participle gooning, simple past and past participle gooned)

-1. (Internet slang) To masturbate for long periods of time without reaching a climax, thus reaching a hypnotic, trance-like state.
+1. (Internet slang) To masturbate for long periods of time without reaching a climax.

 Near-synonym: edge